MicrosoftDocs/windows-dev-docs/hub/apps/how-tos/uno-multiplatform.md

 Create a new C# solution using the **Uno Platform App** type from Visual Studio's **Start Page**.
 To avoid conflicting with the code from the previous tutorial, we'll give this solution a different name, "Hello World Uno".

 Now you'll choose a base template to take your Hello World application multi-platform.
-The Uno Platform App template comes with two preset options that allow you to quickly get started with either a Blank solution, or the Default configuration which includes references to the Uno.Material and Uno.Toolkit libraries, Uno.Extensions is used for dependency injection, configuration, navigation and logging, and it uses MVUX in place of MVVM, making it a great starting point for rapidly building real world applications.
+The Uno Platform App template comes with two preset options that allow you to quickly get started with either a Blank solution or the Default configuration which includes references to the Uno.Material and Uno.Toolkit libraries.
+The Default configuration also includes Uno.Extensions which is used for dependency injection, configuration, navigation, and logging, and it uses MVUX in place of MVVM, making it a great starting point for rapidly building real-world applications.

 :::image type="content" source="images/hello-world/vsix-new-project-options.png" alt-text="Uno solution template for project startup type":::